Jordan-Prescott/odins-spear/docs/docs/features/scripter/find-alias-script.md

 2. If not found, search through the users for the alias.

 If the alias is found, the method returns a dict specifying the type of entity and its name or userID.
 If the alias is not found after checking all entities, an AOAliasNotFound exception is raised.
+If the alias is found, the method returns a dict specifying the type of entity and its name or userID.
+If the alias is not found after checking all entities, an AOAliasNotFound exception is raised.

 The script makes use of the following methods: